stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/storage/filesystems.md

 ### Recommended usage

-`$PI_SCRATCH` is best suited for large files, such as raw job output, intermediate job files, unprocessed simlulation results, and so on.
+`$GROUP_SCRATCH` is best suited for large files, such as raw job output, intermediate job files, unprocessed simlulation results, and so on.
 This is the recommended location to run jobs from, and to store files that will be read or written to during job execution.

-Old files are automatically purged on `$PI_SCRATCH` so users should avoid storing long-term data there.
+Old files are automatically purged on `$GROUP_SCRATCH` so users should avoid storing long-term data there.

-We strongly recommend using `$PI_SCRATCH` to reference your group scratch directory in scripts, rather than its explicit path.
+We strongly recommend using `$GROUP_SCRATCH` to reference your group scratch directory in scripts, rather than its explicit path.

 ### Check quota usage